akvo/rag-doll/readme.md

 Slack needs to be able to connect to the `slackbot` container, on port `SLACK_BOT_PORT` (typically 3000).
-Set up a firewall rule with the name and network tag `allow-slack-bolt` that allows traffic to that port to connect and set the associated tag on the network configuration of your vistual machine that hosts the `slackbot` Docker container.
+Set up a firewall rule with the name and network tag `allow-slack-bolt` that allows traffic to that port to connect and set the associated tag on the network configuration of your virtual machine that hosts the `slackbot` Docker container.

 ### Rag Doll using Docker Compose on a Virtual Machine